kbsezginel/wham/README.md

 W = Wham()
 """
-Add your simulations with and id, simulation time, position, equlibirum position for the spring, and spring constant in kcal/mol
+Add your simulations with and id, simulation time, position, equilibrium position for the spring, and spring constant in kcal/mol
 """
 W.add_simulation(sim_id, time, position, eq_position, k_spring)